Comprehensive Geospatiotemporal Analysis and Multimodal Integration Toolkit for R

 # 1. One-line mapping (auto-detects everything!)

-# 2. Universal spatial join (most common operation)
+# 2. Universal spatial join (most common operation- Requires your own data)

 result <- universal_spatial_join(